American Expeditionary Force, Siberia: History

 The AEF in Siberia was commanded by Major General William S. Graves and eventually totaled 7,950 officers and enlisted men.
-The force included the U.S. Army's 27th and 31st Infantry Regiments, plus large numbers of volunteers from the 12th, 13th, and 62nd Infantry Regiments of the 8th Division, Graves' former division command.
+The force included the U.S. Army's 27th and 31st Infantry Regiments, plus large numbers of volunteers from the 12th, 13th, and 62nd Infantry Regiments from Camp Fremont of the 8th Division, Graves' former division command.

 The U.S. troops were equipped with M1918 Browning Automatic Rifles (BAR), Auto-5 shotguns/trench clearers, M1903 Springfield rifles, M1911 .45 caliber pistols, and M1917 Browning machine guns depending on their duties.
 Mosin–Nagant rifles were also used.

 Although General Graves did not arrive in Siberia until September 4, 1918, the first 3,000 American troops disembarked in Vladivostok between August 15 and August 21, 1918.
 They were quickly assigned guard duty along segments of the railway between Vladivostok and Nikolsk-Ussuriski in the north.
 Units were placed along the railway as far west as Irkutsk and Ulan-Ude.

 Unlike his Allied counterparts, General Graves believed their mission in Siberia was to provide protection for American-supplied property and to help the Czechoslovak Legion evacuate Russia, and that it did not include fighting against the Bolsheviks.
 Repeatedly calling for restraint, Graves often clashed with commanders of British, French, and Japanese forces, who also had troops in the region and who wanted him to take a more active part in the military intervention in Siberia.

 To operate the Trans-Siberian Railroad, the Russian Railway Service Corps was formed of US personnel.

 The experience in Siberia for the soldiers was miserable.
 Problems with fuel, ammunition, supplies, and food were widespread.
 Horses accustomed to temperate climates were unable to function in sub-zero Russia.
 Water-cooled machine guns froze and became useless.
 The last American soldiers left Siberia on April 1, 1920.
 During their 19 months in Siberia, 189 soldiers of the force died from all causes.
 As a comparison, the smaller American North Russia Expeditionary Force experienced 235 deaths from all causes during their nine months of fighting near Arkhangelsk.

 American socialist author Upton Sinclair, in his novel Oil!, references the AEF in Siberia and ascribes capitalist motives as the primary driver of the Allied intervention.